 Types of Mythology

 These explanations moved slowly through the stages of a concept of one power, or force in human form.
-It controlled the phenomena of nature.

 To a complex system in which the god or goddess represented such virtues as wisdom, purity, or love, to a worshiping of the gods in organized fashion.